Skip to content

 });

-• zntc.config.ts / .js — both forms are supported
+• zntc.config.ts / .js — both forms usable

-• zntc.config.json — Object form only (JSON cannot serialize RegExp)
+• zntc.config.json — Object form only (JSON has no RegExp serialization)

-• buildSync — Array form not supported (RegExp matching is delegated to the host runtime, so only async build() / watch() accept it)
+• buildSync — Array form unsupported (RegExp matching is delegated to host runtime, so async build() / watch() only)

-Compatible surface with @next/swc’s compiler option.
-Carries styled-components / emotion 1st-party transform settings.
+A surface compatible with @next/swc’s compiler.
+Accepts styled-components / emotion first-party transform options.

 defineConfig({